AyaanGH/Space_project_SEM2/README.txt

-- DO NOT TOUCH SFML OR MAKEFILE
+-DO NOT TOUCH SFML OR MAKEFILE

--Compile program to builds
+-Compile program to builds folder

 - Compile using the following command     mingw32-make all